- 1. BROWSING

 Users can restrict their browsing to a specific repository using Discover Archives.
 When a user clicks on Archival Institution, icons of all institutions using the platform will appear.
 Simply click on the institution whose holdings you would like to browse.

-selecting the People and Organizations link.
+Users can browse the names of people and organizations which are associated with a specific fonds or collection by selecting the People and Organizations link.
 The user will be presented with an alphabetical listing of people and organizations.

 - Users can limit the results by clicking on a specific entity type, (i.e. Person, Corporate body, Family)